Marine Brevet

-Marine Brevet (born 23 November 1994, in Viriat) is a former French artistic gymnast.
+Marine Grace Brevet (born 23 November 1994) is a French former artistic gymnast.
 She was a member of the team that won a bronze medal at the 2016 European Championships.
 She was supposed to represent France at the 2012 Summer Olympics, but a dislocated elbow one month before forced her to withdraw.
-She represented France at the 2016 Summer Olympics where she finished eleventh with the French team, and individually she finished fifteenth in the all-around final.
+She represented France at the 2016 Summer Olympics where she finished 11th with the French team, and individually, she finished 15th in the all-around final.